Iris (Romanian band): History

 In 1992, Iris held an anniversary concert called Iris 15 ANI ("Iris 15 years") at Sala Polivalentă in Bucharest in front of 10,000 people.
 This was a record audience for a Romanian band, unequalled since that time.
 That same year, at the Cannes Festival, Iris won second place in the rock section and they appeared on MTV.

 Iris, Cannes, 1993.
 From left to right: Valter Popa, Cristi Minculescu, Dan Alex Sârbu, Boro, Nelu Dumitrescu.

 The fifth Iris album was named 1993 and was recorded with the Iris IV line-up, plus guitarist Dan Alex Sârbu.
 Iris played in Italy and on the Malboro Tour, in the big cities of Romania.
 In July 1996, following Dorian Ciubuc's idea, Iris signed a contract with Polygram for 6 years.
 In this time, Iris recorded 6 albums.
 In October 1998, they released Mirage, an album with a union of tracks and orchestration.
 The album was co-authored with Mihai Godoroja.

 In 1997 on 17 October, Iris celebrated 20 years of existence with a live performance in Bucharest, featuring both active and former band members.
 Three weeks later, the band released a celebratory album entitled "20 DE ANI" (20 years).
-The album has 13 tracks from the live concert: "Pământul îl cuprind", "Călătorul", "Trenul fără naș", "Speranța", "Iris, nu pleca", "Pe ape", "Mirage", "Cine mă strigă în noapte", "Valuri", "Floare de iris", "Tot zbor", "Baby", "Somn bizar".
+The album has 13 tracks from the live concert.

-In 2000 the band began the largest tour ever undertaken by a Romanian band.
-The "mega-tour", as it was known, was named ATHENAEUM.
-The band also released an album of the same name.
+In 2000 the band began their largest tour to support their album Athenaeum.
 Two years later, DIGITAL ATHENAEUM, a DVD featuring recordings of concerts on the tour, was released.
 In 2002, the "Iris 25 Years" concert gathered thousands in the biggest concert hall in the country.
 The next album, Mătase albă ("White Silk") featured ballads, such as "Iubire fără de sfârșit" ("Endless Love") and a cover version of "Lady in Black" by Uriah Heep, which won an MTV Music Award.
 This album was followed by 4Motion and, in 2005, Iris Maxima.
 The most notable ballad on Iris Maxima is "Vino pentru totdeauna" ("Come Back for Always").